KlaudiaBC/E-Commerce-Applications-Project-Pretty-Curly-Girl/README.md

 - <a href="https://mindster.com/mindster-blogs/ecommerce-applications/">"How e-Commerce Applications Help Your Business Grow?"</a> by Mindster
 - <a href="https://buildfire.com/mobile-app-ecommerce-marketing-ideas/">"Mobile ecommerce marketing ideas"</a> by Buildfire
 - <a href="https://blog.hubspot.com/marketing/ecommerce-marketing">"Everything you need to know about ecommerce marketing"</a> by HubSpot
+- <a href="https://www.zoho.com/inventory/sku-generator/">Sku generator</a>
+- <a href="https://www.pythonmorsels.com/breaking-long-lines-code-python/">"Breaking long lines of code in Python</a> by Python Morsels
 - <a href="#">Some title</a> by ??
 - <a href="#">Some title</a> by ??
 - <a href="#">Some title</a> by ??